📢 We will be closed from Friday 3 April to Monday 6 April for the Easter public holidays. 🪺

 If you’re including superannuation interests in the property settlement division, there’s a separate process to complete.
 Even if you don’t intend to include superannuation in the settlement, it should still be disclosed.

 Before splitting superannuation, you need to get an accurate valuation of the interest.
 Superannuation splitting legislation sets out how super interests are to be valued.
 You need certain information from the superannuation trustee to get a valuation.
-You can obtain this information by filling out the following forms:
+You can obtain this information by filling out the following:

-The Form 6 Declaration can be found in the Superannuation Information Kit.
-This form ensures that you are permitted to receive the relevant information.
+• The Form 6 Declaration is in the Superannuation Information Kit.
+This form says that you’re permitted to receive the relevant information.

-Inform the trustee about the orders you’re seeking and seek legal advice to ensure compliance.
+Let the trustee know about the orders you’re seeking and get legal advice.
 The trustee must have the opportunity to object to the orders if they choose to.
 This is part of providing the trustee with ‘procedural fairness’.
 Give a sealed copy of the application to the trustee immediately after applying.
 The trustee must receive written notice of the orders sought at least 28 days before the court hearing.
 Once the order is made, provide a copy to the trustee.

 Asset pool manipulation